Posted on Mar 16, 2020

 Have you ever questioned your sincerity when trying to do a good deed?
 Have you ever thought to yourself that you are only volunteering or giving charity just so people can speak highly of you?
 These whispers from shaytan make you question your own acts of worship, and you may start to think that you should stop doing these things because maybe you are selfish in your actions regardless of how many times you renew your intentions.
 Shaytan knows we can’t be perfect, and hence he will always come to us with this deceptive tool of “If you can’t be perfect then just don’t do it at all.”

 When you find yourself giving into these doubts about your actions, take a moment to reflect on your acts of worship and renew your intentions.
 Spring comes as a time of renewal and rebirth.
-The flowers start to bloom, the trees start to blossom, the animals come out of hibernation, and we find a lift in our spirits and attitude towards life.
+The flowers start to bloom, the trees start to blossom and the animals come out of hibernation.
 Why not take advantage of this time of awakening and use it as a spiritual recharge to help us take on a new outlook on the way we are practicing our faith?

 With Ramadan around the corner, this is also the perfect time for us to sit down with ourselves and make a list of what we would like to achieve this year in terms of worship.
 Remember - taking small, regular steps towards Allah (S) is much more beloved to Him than performing intermittent big acts of worship.
 The Prophet Muhammad (SAW) reminds us of this in the beautiful hadith narrated by Abu Huraira: “Take up good deeds only as much as you are able, for the best deeds are those done regularly even if they are few.”